Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 In the early stages of hair loss, it’s easy to confuse brittle hair with thinning hair.
 Both can give the appearance of flat lacklustre hair that lacks volume, causing you to wonder why your hair isn’t growing.

-Brittle hair usually looks and feels rough.
-It can feel frizzy when dry and spongy when wet.
 Thinning hair, meanwhile, usually affects the overall appearance of your hair, rather than the texture.
 You may notice your parting getting wider, a receding hairline, or bald spots on your scalp.
-Learn how to hide thinning hair.

 Dry, brittle hair is usually caused by heat damage or harsh styling chemicals, while hair thinning is more often caused by male or female pattern baldness.
 On average, pattern baldness affects 50% of men and 25% of women by the age of 50.

 If left untreated, brittle hair can eventually lead to thinning hair and hair loss.
-This is especially true if your hair is regularly submitted to stressors like heat styling and tight ponytails.
+This is especially true if your hair is regularly subjected to stressors like heat styling and tight ponytails.
 Dry hair lacks elasticity, causing strands to break more often than normal.
 This can leave high-tension areas looking sparse.

 Understanding the cause of dryness in your hair is essential to getting it back to full health.
 Here are 7 common triggers that can cause brittle hair.